Simulation resultsPage is intended for working with spectra obtained by simulation (Fig. 1).

 Fig. 1.
 The page of obtained molecular spectra

 Below is a set of tabs.
 The default Spectra tab shows the results of spectra simulation.
-For each type of simulated spectrum, there is a table of available spectra.
+For each type of spectrum simulation of selected molecule, there is a table of available spectra.
 The table contains the description of each spectrum and the values of the parameters used in the simulation.
 The number of columns in the table depends on the simulation type, because different types of simulated spectrum are described by different number of parameters.
 By default, the page displays a table for the last simulated type of spectrum.
 In addition to the columns containing the values of the simulation parameters, the table contains some additional columns.
 We describe them more detailed.

 The leftmost column of the table contains checkboxes allowing you to select spectra to perform the actions indicated on the buttons below the table.
 The checkbox in the table header allows to select all spectra or deselect all spectra.

-The next column Store is available only to registered users and inform about where is the spectrum saved: in the user's archive (U) or in a temporary storage (C: cache).
+The next column In is available only to registered users and inform about where is the spectrum saved: in the user's archive (U) or in a temporary storage (C: cache).

-The Description column contains the following properties of the spectrum: the datasource, molecule, isotopologue, bands.
+The Description column contains the following properties of the spectrum: data source (HITRAN), molecule, isotopologue, bands.

 The Plot column shows whether the graphical representation of the spectrum is available.
 The portal sites provide the ability of interactive manipulation with graphical data in the client browser.
 The attempt to build a plot for too large data file can cause the "hang" of the browser due to the long time required for building of the plot or exhausting the available RAM.
 The column can contain the values Y (Yes, the plot is available) or N (No, the plot is not available).
 Since there is a possibility of plotting several spectra, the choice of a number of spectra to plot may lead to similar results.
 According to our estimates, the total number of pairs of points (X,Y) for the plot should not exceed 500 thousand, although this limit can vary significantly depending on the parameter (primarily the amount of available RAM) of the user's computer.